obsidianmd/obsidian-help/en/Licenses & Payment/Commercial license.md

-### About Obsidian commercial license

-Obsidian is free for personal use.
-For commercial (business) use in a company of two (2) or more employees, a commercial license is required.
-Business use includes any work-related activities such as capturing meeting notes, maintaining team project notes, configuring an organizational wiki, and similar note taking, document management, or knowledge management functionality.
+If you're using Obsidian for commercial use in a company of two (2) or more employees, you need to purchase a Commercial license.

+Commercial use includes, but is not limited to, work-related activities such as:

+- Meeting notes
+- Project notes for teams
+- Organizational wikis

+You don't need a Commercial license if you work in any of the following settings:

+- Schools and recognized educational institutions
+- Non-commercial research
+- Non-profit organizations
+- Freelancing or companies with a single person

+You can evaluate Obsidian for commercial use for 14 days.
+You do not need to pay when you’re evaluating.

-To purchase a commercial license, please visit [our pricing page](https://obsidian.md/pricing).
+To purchase a commercial license, visit the [pricing page](https://obsidian.md/pricing).

+For bulk discounts, contact support@obsidian.md.

 ### Frequently asked questions